lingmann/dcos/systemd/INSTALLING.md

 `dcos-download.service` when run downloads the dcos tarball and extracts it onto the host filesystem.

-`dcos-bootstrap.service` runs `pandapkg bootstrap` which will put all the bits into the right place / activate the packages on the host, updating the set of packages if required (From the initial install of dcos a specific mesos module was added to the configuration and must be loaded before a new slave is started).
+`dcos-setup.service` runs `pandapkg setup` which will put all the bits into the right place / activate the packages on the host, updating the set of packages if required (From the initial install of dcos a specific mesos module was added to the configuration and must be loaded before a new slave is started).

-The `pandapkg bootstrap` will add a all the necessary systemd units to /etc/systemd/system/dcos.target.wants so they will be restarted on reboot, as well as performs a `systemctl daemon-reload` so systemd picks up the new target dependencies, and then a `systemctl start` to force the new targets to start.
+The `pandapkg setup` will add a all the necessary systemd units to /etc/systemd/system/dcos.target.wants so they will be restarted on reboot, as well as performs a `systemctl daemon-reload` so systemd picks up the new target dependencies, and then a `systemctl start` to force the new targets to start.

 ## TODO old notes to be merged into above.